Introduction

 For a torsionally loaded beam, the angular twist is described by:

 $J_T$ is the torsion constant.
 It is equal to the polar moment of inertia $I_z$ if the cross section is circular.
 For non-circular cross sections warping occurs which reduces the effective torsion constant.
 For these shapes, approximate solutions of the torsion constant and maximum stress are given in the table below.
+When no warping can occur see the equations on page Torsion of leaf springs: Restrained warping.

 $G$ is the shear modulus.
 The relation between the shear modulus $G$ and the elastic modulus $E$ is defined by the following formula:

-$$G=\frac E{2\left(1+v\right)}{\approx}0.38E \textsf{ (For most metals)}$$
+$$G=\frac E{2\left(1+v\right)}\approx 0.38E \textsf{ (For most metals)}$$

 Rotational stiffness